No sign of Guard Meanie at chow that morning. My 72 hours are up. I anxiously await my phone call and a possible release hearing.

 “After my best friend Jace died, we started meeting with our bass player’s Baptist Youth Group.
 My family’s Catholic, so I was surprised when the kids were rolling on the floor and making noises.
-The first time, a girl said she saw a ghost.
-I thought it was Jace, still alive in my heart.
+The first time, a girl said she saw a ghost, who looked like a teenager.
+I believed she saw, still alive in my heart.
 Then we were working at a clothing store in the Grove, playing hymns and talking about Jace.
-It was actually a police officer who first asked me about the Teen Jesus rumor.
+A police officer asked me about the Teen Jesus rumor.
 He said he’d always wondered what Jesus was like as a teenager, whether he was rebellious or not.
 It was just rumors, but it made me feel like I was keeping Jace’s memory alive.”

 “So, you don’t call yourself Teen Jesus.”

 “No. It’s about Jace and how he inspires us.
-People think I’m calling myself Jesus.
+Some people think I’m calling myself Jesus.
 The man who attacked us thought I was being blasphemous and became really angry.
 I think he had been drinking.”

 “So you were turning the other cheek by not pressing charges?”